Image Credit - The President's Cancer Panel Report:

 "Improving Cancer-Related Outcomes with Connected Health"

 The FCC's Connect2Health Task Force (C2HFCC) and the National Cancer Institute (NCI) have joined forces to convene key stakeholders around a public-private partnership to help bridge the broadband health connectivity gap in Appalachia.
-This collaboration will study how increasing broadband access and adoption in rural areas can help address the burden of symptom management for cancer patients.
+This collaboration studies how increasing broadband access and adoption in rural areas can help improve outcomes and quality of life for cancer patients.

-The L.A.U.N.C.H. project will focus on areas that face the dual challenge of higher cancer mortality rates and lower levels of broadband access.
-The initial geographic focus is planned for rural Kentucky.
-Current project stakeholders include the University of Kentucky Markey Cancer Center (a NCI-designated cancer center), the University of California, San Diego’s Design Lab, and Amgen.
+The L.A.U.N.C.H. project focuses on areas that face the dual challenge of higher cancer mortality rates and lower levels of broadband access.
+The initial geographic focus is rural Kentucky.
+Current project stakeholders include the FCC’s Connect2Health Task Force, National Cancer Institute, the University of Kentucky Markey Cancer Center (a NCI-designated cancer center), the University of California, San Diego’s Design Lab, and Amgen.

 According to the Centers for Disease Control and Prevention, Americans living in rural areas are still more likely to die of cancer than their counterparts in urban settings, which sets them apart from the many communities nationwide that have experienced a 20% decrease in cancer mortality over the past two decades.
 Initial analysis of the intersection between broadband data and cancer data shows that these rural “cancer hotspots” also face major gaps in broadband access and adoption, often putting promising connected care solutions far out of reach.